margheritabattistotti/opt_robot_scheduling_with-lookahead-basedADP/README.md

 ```
 folder.
 There are mainly pkl files containing info on the problem setting: graph, nodes, arches; and info on objects and trays.

+#### Files

+Data are uploaded in all files where needed.
+Main source files are ExactDP.py, MR.py and MCTS.py.

 ## Aknowledgement
 This work has been partially funded by the European Union’s Horizon 2020 research and innovation programme, under grant agreement No 101017274.
 See https://darko-project.eu/about/ for more information about the DARKO project.